genggengcss/DOZSL/ZS_IMGC/models/CompGCN-ZSL/README.md

-## Running Command

-the parameters for AwA, ImNet-A and ImNet-O are the same, running codes by changing the parameter `DATASET`
+The parameters for AwA, ImNet-A and ImNet-O are the same, running codes by changing the parameter `DATASET`